ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 With the data model established, the next step involves creating a read-only list report.
-This report allows the data of the business objects to be displayed using an SAP Fiori App.
+This report allows the data of the business objects to be displayed using an SAP Fiori app.
 To create a read-only list report two steps are necessary.
 First, _consumption views_ are created for the existing CDS views `Z_I_Product` and `Z_I_Rating`.
 On the basis of the consumption views a business service is created.
-Finally, the read-only list report is created as an SAP Fiori App implemented using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.
+Finally, the read-only list report is created as an SAP Fiori app implemented using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.

 ## Creating Consumption View

-We will see later in this curriculum, that CDS views are the basis of business objects in SAP ABAP RAP.
+We will see later in this curriculum, that CDS views are the basis of business objects in RAP.
 To enable flexibility the business objects are not created on the basis of the interface views `Z_I_Product` and `Z_I_Rating`.
 Instead, _consumption views_ are used to only expose the parts of the data model relevant in a certain scenario.